‘DanMachi’ Season 2 Release Date, ‘Arrow Of The Orion’ Movie Teased By Warner Bros Japan For Fall 2018 Or 2019

-The general time frame for the release dates for DanMachi Season 2 (or Is It Wrong To Try To Pick Up Girls In A Dungeon Season 2) and DanMachi The Movie: Arrow Of The Orion may have been indirectly confirmed by information from Warner Bros Japan.
+The general time frame for the release dates for DanMachi Season 2 (or Is It Wrong To Try To Pick Up Girls In A Dungeon Season 2) and DanMachi The Movie: Arrow Of The Orion may have been indirectly confirmed by information from Warner Bros.
+Japan.
 Both the second season and the DanMachi anime movie were confirmed to be in the works back in February of 2018, but now a printed release schedule for multiple anime series has been posted up on Reddit.
-Based on the way the information is presented, it appears that the DanMachi Season 2 release date could be as earlier as the fall 2018 anime season.
+Based on the way the information is presented, it appears that the DanMachi Season 2 release date could be as early as the fall 2018 anime season.

-However, there is some uncertainty since the Warner Bros Japan document lists both DanMachi Season 2 and the DanMachi movie as simply “Coming Soon.”
+However, there is some uncertainty since the Warner Bros.
+Japan document lists both DanMachi Season 2 and the DanMachi movie as simply “Coming Soon.”
 What does that mean exactly?
-The front page of the foldable pamphlet also states, “Warner Bros Japan would like to introduce our animation lineup for 2018 and beyond.”
+The front page of the foldable pamphlet also states, “Warner Bros.
+Japan would like to introduce our animation lineup for 2018 and beyond.”
 Those last two words are critical since the listed timeline goes from the 2018 spring to summer to “coming soon.”
 That could mean that some of the listed anime series will be released in 2019 or even 2020, not the fall of 2018.

 The ordering of the anime series on the timeline may be another clue.
 A Certain Magical Index Season 3 (Toaru Majutsu no Index III) is listed as being scheduled for right after the ending of the summer of 2018.
 Since that anime sequel was already officially announced in the past to be planned for a 2018 premiere date, it’s probably safe to assume that A Certain Magical Index 3 is coming out in October.
 The other animes are more uncertain.
 DanMachi Season 2 and the movie are listed at the end next to Mob Psycho 100 Season 2, but both are coming out after Strike The Blood Season 3 (see the Inquisitr article for more detail) and Haikara-san ga Toru The Movie 2.
 Therefore, it’s probably safer to assume that Is It Wrong To Try To Pick Up Girls In A Dungeon Season 2 and the movie are coming out in 2019.